komplexb/notifyer-electron/README.md

 - Random (via [Chance][]) means you might see the same note in close succession.
 - Cmd+Alt+O triggers a random note even when the app is minimized.
 - Clicking the notification opens the app.
-- The app displays a preview text snippet for each note.
-Clicking the title in the app opens the source note in the OneNote client.
+- The app displays a preview text snippet (**max 300 characters**) for each note.
+- Clicking the **note title** in the app opens the source note in the OneNote client or web app.
 - Disabled fields means you can't change that setting just yet.